bonifacioronald/carve/README.md

 # Carve

 Carve is a mobile application designed to empower parents, particularly those facing unplanned pregnancies and limited resources, to navigate the challenges of pregnancy with confidence and support.
-It is developed for Google Submission Challenge 2023 to tackler United Nation's Sustainable Development Goals (SDGs) 3, 4, and 10.
+It is developed for Google Submission Challenge 2023 to tackle United Nation's Sustainable Development Goals (SDGs) 3, 4, and 10.

 ## Table Of Contents